geoffthorpe/newhcp/doc/hcp.md

 All of the fleet hosts in the reference usecase;

 * have software TPMs,
-* execute `/hcp/tools/run_client.sh` on start-up to attest and receive assets,
+* execute `/hcp/tools/run_attestclient.sh` on start-up to attest and receive assets,
-* run the `attester` service to periodically re-run `run_client.sh`.
+* run the `attester` service to periodically re-run `run_attestclient.sh`.

-As such, the `aclient` container is really just a short-lived subset of what all the other fleet hosts do.
-It simply runs `/hcp/tools/run_client.sh` once, and then exits.
+As such, the `attestclient` container is really just a short-lived subset of what all the other fleet hosts do.
+It simply runs `/hcp/tools/run_attestclient.sh` once, and then exits.

 ### Identifying the TPM

 The `run_client.sh` attestation script uses the TCG's tpm2-tools library and mechanisms to interface with a TPM, and this is no less true when it is interacting with our very own Software TPM service.
-As can be seen from the following default config for `run_client.sh` ([proto/client.json](../usecase/proto/client.json)), the `tcti` indicates the transport (`"swtpm"`) and location (`/tpmsocket_{id}/tpm`) of the TPM (here `{id}` is substituted with the hostname). `run_client.sh` takes that value and sets the TPM2TOOLS\_TCTI environment variable to it, which is how the TCG's canonical TPM stack identifies the TPM.
+As can be seen from the following default config for `run_attestclient.sh` ([proto/attestclient.json](../usecase/proto/attestclient.json)), the `tcti` indicates the transport (`"swtpm"`) and location (`/tpmsocket_{id}/tpm`) of the TPM (here `{id}` is substituted with the hostname). `run_attestclient.sh` takes that value and sets the TPM2TOOLS\_TCTI environment variable to it, which is how the TCG's canonical TPM stack identifies the TPM.
 ```
 {
-    "exec": "/hcp/tools/run_client.sh",
+    "exec": "/hcp/tools/run_attestclient.sh",
-    "tag": "{client_tag}",
+    "tag": "{attestclient_tag}",
-    "attest_url": "{client_url}",
+    "attest_url": "{attestclient_url}",
     "tcti": "swtpm:path=/tpmsocket_{id}/tpm",
-    "enroll_CA": "{client_CA}",
+    "enroll_CA": "{attestclient_CA}",
-    "callbacks": [ "/hcp/tools/attest_callback_common.py" ],
+    "callbacks": [ "/hcp/python/HcpToolAttestCallback.py" ],
-    "global": "{client_global}"
+    "global": "{attestclient_global}"
 }
 ```

-The following excerpt of [docker-compose.yml](../docker-compose.yml) shows how `aclient`'s TPM is mounted at the expected location for `aclient` and its TPM side-car, `aclient_tpm`;
+The following excerpt of [docker-compose.yml](../docker-compose.yml) shows how `attestclient`'s TPM is mounted at the expected location for `attestclient` and its TPM side-car, `attestclient_tpm`;

 ```
-    aclient:
+    attestclient:
-        extends: common
+        extends: common_nontpm
-        hostname: aclient.hcphacking.xyz
+        hostname: attestclient.hcphacking.xyz
-        networks:
-          - hcpnetwork
         volumes:
-          - tpmsocket_aclient:/tpmsocket_aclient
-          - ./_testcreds/enrollverifier:/enrollverifier:ro
+          - tpmsocket_attestclient:/tpmsocket_attestclient
         environment:
-          - HCP_CONFIG_FILE=/usecase/hosts/aclient.json
+          - HCP_CONFIG_FILE=/usecase/hosts/attestclient.json

-    aclient_tpm:
+    attestclient_tpm:
         extends: common_tpm
-        hostname: aclient_tpm.hcphacking.xyz
+        hostname: attestclient_tpm.hcphacking.xyz
         volumes:
-          - tpm_aclient:/tpm_aclient
+          - tpm_attestclient:/tpm_attestclient
-          - tpmsocket_aclient:/tpmsocket_aclient
+          - tpmsocket_attestclient:/tpmsocket_attestclient
         environment:
-          - HCP_CONFIG_FILE=/usecase/hosts/aclient.json
+          - HCP_CONFIG_FILE=/usecase/hosts/attestclient.json
 ```

 ### Running the TPM side-car

-As can be seen from the last excerpt, the "TPM" that `aclient` sees is actually a unix domain socket sitting in a (very small) docker volume, `tpmsocket_aclient`, whose sole purpose is to house that socket as an IPC channel between the `aclient` and `aclient_tpm` containers.
-The latter (the software TPM) has the same volume mounted for the same reason, but it also has the volume holding the _actual_ TPM state, `tpm_aclient` (i.e. without the "`socket"`).
-NB: the only other container that mounts `tpm_aclient` is `orchestrator`, as it is responsible for creating and destroying TPM state.
+As can be seen from the last excerpt, the "TPM" that `attestclient` sees is actually a unix domain socket sitting in a (very small) docker volume, `tpmsocket_attestclient`, whose sole purpose is to house that socket as an IPC channel between the `attestclient` and `attestclient_tpm` containers.
+The latter (the software TPM) has the same volume mounted for the same reason, but it also has the volume holding the _actual_ TPM state, `tpm_attestclient` (i.e. without the "`socket`").
+NB: the only other container that mounts `tpm_attestclient` is `orchestrator`, as it is responsible for creating and destroying TPM state.

-The TPM side-car `aclient_tpm`, like all other TPM side-cars, is cut off from all networking and runs nothing but the `swtpm` daemon;
+The TPM side-car `attestclient_tpm`, like all other TPM side-cars, is cut off from all networking and runs nothing but the `swtpm` daemon;

 ```
-$ docker-compose exec aclient_tpm ps axf
+$ docker-compose exec attestclient_tpm ps axf
     PID TTY      STAT   TIME COMMAND
-  30629 pts/0    Rs+    0:00 ps axf
+   1007 pts/0    Rs+    0:00 ps axf
       1 ?
-Ss     0:24 /sbin/docker-init -- /hcp/common/launcher.py
+Ss     0:00 /sbin/docker-init -- /hcp/python/HcpToolLauncher.py
       7 ?
-S      0:18 /usr/bin/python3 /hcp/common/launcher.py
+S      0:00 /usr/bin/python3 /hcp/python/HcpToolLauncher.py
-     36 ?
+    612 ?
 S      0:00  \_ /usr/bin/python3 /hcp/swtpm.py
-     37 ?
-S      0:34      \_ swtpm socket --tpm2 --tpmstate dir=/tpm_acl
+    613 ?
+S      0:00      \_ swtpm socket --tpm2 --tpmstate dir=/tpm_attestclient/tpm
 ```